telepresenceio/telepresence.io/docs/pre-release/reference/restapi.md

 true%
 ```

-If you can run curl from the pod, uou can try the exact same URL.
+If you can run curl from the pod, you can try the exact same URL.
 The result should be "false" when there's an ongoing intercept.
 The `x-telepresence-caller-intercept-id` is not needed when the call is made from the pod.
 #### Example code:

 Here's an example filter written in Go.
 It divides the actual URL creation (only needs to run once) from the filter function to make the filter more performant: